Olutundun/Mbnb/README.md

 # technologies used
 A React.js application using components to build the UI, manage component state, and respond to user events.
-Mysql database
+Mysql database,
-sequalize
+sequalize,
-passport was used for the login axios express
+passport was used for the login, axios, express.